 Salman Hameed is Charles Taylor Chair and associate professor of integrated science & humanities in the school of Cognitive Science.
-He is also the director of Center for the Study of Science in Muslim Societies (SSiMS).
 He holds a Ph.D. in astronomy from New Mexico State University at Las Cruces and a B.S. in physics and astronomy from the State University of New York at Stony Brook.

 His primary research interest focuses on understanding the reception of science in the Muslim world and how Muslims view the relationship between science & religion.

 He led a 4-year National Science Foundation funded study on the reception of biological evolution in diverse Muslim societies.
 He is also leading a study to understand and analyze the discourse and participants in online Islam and Science videos.

 His other research interests include analyzing reconciliation efforts over sacred objects and places of astronomical importance.
 His past astronomy research focused on understanding star formation in spiral galaxies.

 He has taught courses on “Evolution, Islam, and modernity”, “Science in the Muslim world”, “Creating science fiction short films using real science” (with Dr. Jason Tor), “Science & Religion: Biological evolution in the public sphere”, “Aliens: Close Encounters of a Multidisciplinary Kind” and “History and Philosophy of Science & Religion” (with Dr. Laura Sizer) at Hampshire College.

 Bachelor of Science (B.S.) in Physics & Astronomy

 New Mexico State University, Las Cruces, New Mexico, USA

 Sagans for the 21st Century: Creating Short Videos for YouTube.

 Aliens: Close Encounters of a Multidisciplinary Kind.